meffie/molecule-proxmox/README.rst

      - name: test01
      - name: test02

-The ``proxmox_secrets`` specifies the path to an external file with settings for the proxmox API connection, such as api_password.
+The ``proxmox_secrets`` setting specifies the path to an external file with settings for the proxmox API connection, such as api_password.
 If this is a regular file, it should be a yaml file with the settings to be included.
 If the file is an executable, the file will be run and the stdout will be combined with the driver options.
+The output of the script needs to be valid yaml consisting of dictionary keys and values (e.g. ``api_password: foobar``).

+The value of ``proxmox_secrets`` will be passed into ``ansible.builtin.cmd``.
+Therefore, any additional argument values will be passed to the script as well.

 This allows you to use an external password manager to store the Proxmox API connection settings.
-For example:
+For example with a script:

 .. code-block:: yaml